 The best way to help duck or geese families trying to cross the street is to contact local police for help stopping traffic.
 Once traffic is stopped, slowly and calmly herd the babies and parents to safety.
 Only try to capture the family if necessary for their safety.
 If the parents (or babies) panic and scatter, the rescue and reunion can become complicated.

-Call our Provincial Call Centre at 1-855-622-7722 for help with wildlife issues, including advice on how best to help duck or goose families.
+Call our Animal Helpline at 1-855-622-7722 for help with wildlife issues, including advice on how best to help duck or goose families.

 Ever wonder how to tell ducklings and goslings apart?
 At first glance they look similar, but they have distinct differences in colour and size.
 Mallard ducklings are much smaller than Canada Goose goslings.
 Mallard ducklings have dark chocolate brown and yellow markings with a dark line through their eye.
 Goslings are an olive-green and yellow colour, and do not have the dark line through their eye.

 If you find a duckling or gosling wandering alone, with no adults or other babies nearby, they need help.
-Contact our Provincial Call Centre at 1-855-622-7722 to find a rehabilitator.
+Contact our Animal Helpline at 1-855-622-7722 to find a rehabilitator.

 Classrooms are an unnatural and stressful setting for wild or exotic animals.
 Seeing these animals outside of their natural wild habitat does not provide educational benefits and will likely lead to their early death.